IanHopkinson/newsreader-demo/README.md

 # TODO

+1. Network.html should really have an "actor selector" and we should have a default "actor" for the menu
 2. Provide a "Getting data..." notification
 4. Handle "No data" - get an internal server error when asking for data on someone who doesn't exist.